luckyhyosun/fullstackopen/README.md

 </div>
 ```
 ✴️ **Testing**
++ It is beneficial to be able to run tests as often as possible in case of code **[regressions](https://en.wikipedia.org/wiki/Regression_testing)**
++ Backend uses integrating test using node:test which is the built-in test runner that comes with Node.js.
++ Fronend uses unit test using vitest and jsdom

+**Vitest and jsdon**
-+ The principle of how you select elements in tests
++ The principle of how you select elements in tests in Frontend:
   - **avoiding selectors** that rely on implementation details, like CSS classes or container hierarchies, because these can change without affecting what the user sees.
   - Instead, you should select elements based on **visible-text queries** or meaningful to the user, like the **text content, labels, elements** or **role**.
     ```js